VoliJS/NestedLink/README.md

 # Purely functional data binding for React

-Lightweight (6.5K minified) purely functional two-way data binding for the React based on `value link` pattern.
+Lightweight (6.5K minified) purely functional two-way data binding for the React designed for TypeScript and ES6.

-Approach used by this library significantly differs to common way of dealing with state and forms in React.
-While losely based on the original React Link idea, `valuelink` moves it far further providing simple and elegant solutions for common problems, such as data binding of the complex state and form validation.
+While losely based on the original React Link idea, `valuelink` develops the idea further providing simple and elegant solutions for many common problems, such as data binding of the complex state elements and form validation.

 Introductory tutorials explaining the basics of the 'Value Link' pattern: